February 04, 2025 2 min read

-Planted tanks are much easier to run in the range of 24 to 26 celsius.
-Gaseous exchange is better as the water holds CO2 and O2 saturation better and plant metabolism is slowed down.
-Algae is often easier to manage in cooler tanks as well.
-Plant growth forms tend to be more compact.
+Planted tanks are much easier to run in the 24 to 26 Celsius range.
+Gas exchange is better as the water holds CO2 and O2 saturation better and plant metabolism is slowed.
+Algae are also often easier to manage in cooler tanks.
+Plant growth tends to be more compact;

-In tropical climates, tank temperatures are often significantly higher, around 28 to 30 degrees celsius especially when hot lighting units are used.
-Chillers are one method to lower the temperature of tank water, the other being running the planted tanks in an air-conditioned room.
-The main concern is cost - a chiller is expensive, and folks are also concerned about electrical costs.
-This article's focus is on the electrical costs of constantly having a chiller running.
+In tropical climates, tank temperatures are often much higher, around 28 to 30 degrees centigrade, especially if hot lighting units are used.
+Chillers are one method of lowering the temperature of the tank water, the other being to operate the plant tanks in an air-conditioned room.
+The main concern is cost - a chiller is expensive and people are also concerned about the cost of electricity.
+The focus of this article is on the electrical costs of running a chiller all the time.

-In tropical weather, setting chillers to 25°C (with a +1°C tolerance) gives optimal performance when considering Cost vs Benefits.
-Going any lower than 25°C results in glass condensation that could damage equipment, and exponentially higher electrical bills as the chilled temperature gap increases.
-25°C is sufficient to provide significant improvements in plant health.
+In tropical weather, setting chillers to 25°C (with a tolerance of +1°C) gives optimum performance in terms of cost vs benefit.
+Anything below 25°C will result in glass condensation, which can damage equipment, and exponentially higher electricity bills as the cooling temperature differential increases.
+25°C is sufficient to achieve significant improvements in plant health.

 A local hobbyist in Singapore estimated the cost of running a chiller, by capturing 4 hours of kick-in/out time from 11am to 3pm (the hottest hours of the day).
 The default temperature of his tank without any cooling was ~30°C, with ambient temperatures of ~30°C. The chiller was set to 25°C (chiller turns off when 25°C / turns on when 26°C).
 The chiller model used was Hailea HC100a, rated at 1/20HP and 150watts, and costs about S$328.
 The tank is a standard ADA 60p size, 60x30x36cm (65L / 17gal).